 My eastbound train at Lindenwold before it went out of service.

-My 3:11 PM westbound train for the 15-16th Locust Station in downtown Philadelphia ready for boarding.
+My 3:11 PM westbound train for the 15-16th Locust Station in downtown Philadelphia was now ready for boarding.

-I took the front railfan seat in the car as an eastbound PATCO Train arriving Lindenwold with the NJT Atlantic City Line off to the right.
-I met the operator and he told me no cameras are allowed on PATCO so I put mine away with the operator and I talking all the way into Philly.
-We left Lindenwold with our first stop being Ashland then Woodcrest, Haddonfield, Westmont, Collingswood and Ferry Avenue are all above ground stations.
-We entered the tunnel for our Broadway and Camden City Hall Stations.
+I had rode the first train out to Lindenwold but I will give trip details for the complete westbound trip.
+I took the front railfan seat in the car as an eastbound PATCO train arrived at Lindenwold with the NJT Atlantic City Line off to the right.
+I met the operator and he told me no cameras were allowed on PATCO, so I put mine away and talked with the operator all the way into Philadelphia.
+We left Lindenwold, with our first stop being Ashland then Woodcrest, Haddonfield, Westmont, Collingswood and Ferry Avenue, which are all above-ground stations.
+We entered a tunnel for the Broadway and Camden City Hall stations.
 We exited the tunnel onto the Ben Franklin Bridge over the Delaware River back into Pennsylvania.
 At the western end of the bridge, we returned underground for the rest of the trip.
-We turned south to the unused Franklin Square Station then went into the 8th and Market Station.
-Our route turned right to the last three stations at 9-10th Locust, 12-13th Locust and then the last stop at 15-16th Locust.
-The PATCO Tunnels are graffiti free.
-I said my goodbyes to my new friend the operator and then returned to 8th and Market to ride my last piece of the Broad Street Subway.
+We turned south to the unused Franklin Square station then went into the 8th and Market station.
+Our route turned right to the last three stations at 9-10th Locust, 12-13th Locust, and then the last stop at 15-16th Locust.
+The PATCO tunnels are graffiti free.
+I said goodbye to my new friend, the operator, and then returned to 8th and Market to ride my last section of the Broad Street Subway.

 SEPTA Car 9015